cander2/apix-ig/input/pagecontent/workflowoverview.md

    - **Method**: A `Transaction Bundle` is submitted via `POST` to `[base]` with:
      - An updated `Task` resource.
      - Optional: Additional resources like `OperationOutcome` for comments or `DocumentReference` for revised ePI.
-   - **Validation**: The server ensures the `Task` update adheres to RECON profiles and state transitions.
+   - **Validation**: The server ensures the `Task` update adheres to APIX profiles and state transitions.

 4. **Notification**
    - **Action**: The submitter is notified of `Task` updates through: